 A hunter recently shot and killed a female elephant whilst trying to hunt a bull elephant at Mabalingwe Nature Reserve near the town of Bela-Bela in Limpopo province.
-Controversy surrounds both the issuing of the permit to hunt the bull and the killing of the apparently very docile cow.
-(Africa Geographic attempted to speak to the management at Mabalingwe but was referred to Hannes Wessels who had not answered our calls at the time of release).
+Controversy surrounds both the issuing of the permit to hunt the bull and the killing of the apparently very docile cow. (teamAG attempted to speak to the management at Mabalingwe but was referred to Hannes Wessels who had not answered our calls at the time of release).

 According to Mabalingwe shareholder Rob Preller, one of the owners, Hannes Wessels, approached Limpopo’s Department of Economic Development, Environment and Tourism (LEDET) for a permit to shoot the bull.
 The application was declined because Mabalingwe didn’t have an elephant management plan; a legal requirement for reserves with wild elephants.

 Dr Yolande Pretorius of the University of Pretoria’s Centre for Wildlife Management was contracted to draw up the plan, and interim recommendations included the use of GnRH and putting the female elephants on a contraceptive programme.
 A bull elephant, without other competitive bulls around, stays in permanent musth, which is a state of sexual arousal.
 This makes it aggressive but the issue can be managed by administering a course of vaccines known as GnRH that lower testosterone levels.

 “He apparently gave the bull the first round of GnRH, but it seems likely that he didn’t complete the course, and continued to be aggressive as a result,” said Dr Pretorius.

 “At this stage, I brokered a deal to buy the bull and translocate it,” says Rob Preller, but added that Wessels refused the deal, preferring to shoot it.